DataDog/integrations-core/cisco_aci/tests/README.md

 https://devnetsandbox.cisco.com/

 Even if the simulator cannot be installed on a VM, cisco offers a publicly available sandbox which is running a specific version of the simulator.
-This AlwaysOn simulator is very convenient to use as it doesn't require a VPN and you can just configure the agent to point at the sandbox with the following configuration:
+This AlwaysOn simulator is very convenient to use as it doesn't require a VPN and you can just configure the Agent to point at the sandbox with the following configuration:

 ```yaml